Spain women's national football team: 2024 Nations League champions and debut at the Summer Olympics

 With the creation of the UEFA Women's Nations League, Spain entered the competition in League A and as one of the heavy favorites to win it.
 After dominant wins against another one of the favorites Sweden, Spain topped their group and qualified to the final four of the competition.
 In the semifinals, Spain defeated the Netherlands 3–0 to advance to the first ever final and second final in their history.
 At the Nations League final, Spain faced France, a team La Roja had never beaten prior to their meeting.
 In a game controlled completely by La Roja, Spain defeated France for the very first time with a 2–0 score, thus claiming their second ever international trophy and becoming the first champions of the UEFA Nations League.
 Spain qualified their first ever team for the women's football tournament at the 2024 Summer Olympics in Paris.
 Spain finished atop Group C, winning all three of their group matches and accumulating nine points.

 In the quarter-final against Colombia, Spain netted two late-game goals to made it 2–2.
 The match was ultimately decided via penalty shoot-out, in which Spain defeated Colombia 4–2.
 Despite being regarded as favorites to win the gold medal, Spain was defeated by Brazil in a match that was widely characterized as an upset.
 Publications took note of Brazil's dominance and Spain's lapses in defense.
 Spain were ultimately defeated by Germany in the bronze medal match as a result of the national team conceding a penalty kick, and missing one of their own in second-half stoppage time.
 Their inability to earn a medal was described as an underperformance.

-Euro 2025, first ever European final

-The Spanish women’s national team delivered an outstanding performance at Euro 2025, marked by collective cohesion and structural solidity.
-Maintaining a clear identity based on ball possession, quick circulation, and high pressing, Spain dominated most of its matches and reached the tournament final for the first time after eliminating established powerhouses.
-The team displayed strong attacking efficiency during the group stage, yet the penalty shootout loss to England exposed a certain lack of clinical finishing and emotional control in decisive moments.
-Overall, Spain’s campaign confirmed its status as a technical and tactical benchmark in European women’s football, while still leaving room to improve competitiveness under maximum pressure.